Kunstler v. Central Intelligence Agency

 Kunstler v.
 Central Intelligence Agency is a lawsuit against the Central Intelligence Agency, former CIA Director Mike Pompeo, Undercover Global S.L., and David Morales Guillen filed by a group of American lawyers and journalists associated with WikiLeaks founder Julian Assange.
 The lawsuit alleged that the CIA violated their constitutional rights by recording their conversations with Assange and copying their devices after suspicions were raised that Assange was working for the Russian intelligence services.

 The lawsuit was filed in August 2022 in the United States southern district of New York's District Court by lawyers Margaret Kunstler and Deborah Hrbek, and journalists Charles Glass and John Goetz.
-The lawsuit alleged that the CIA worked with David Morales and Spanish firm "Undercover Global" (UC Global), which provided security to the Ecuadorian embassy Assange had asylum in to spy on him.
+The lawsuit alleged that the CIA worked with David Morales and Spanish firm "Undercover Global" (UC Global), to spy on Assange.
+UC Global provided security to the Ecuadorian embassy where Assange had asylum.
 In January 2023, an amended complaint was filed that requested any information collected be destroyed.
 The CIA lodged a motion for the lawsuit to be dismissed and in December 2023, U.S. District Court Judge John Koeltl ruled that the lawsuit can proceed.
 Koeltl dismissed portions of the lawsuit, including allegations that the CIA violated the plaintiffs' rights by surveilling their conversations at the embassy.
 Koeltl ruled that, if the CIA accessed the contents of the plaintiffs' phones, then it had breached their privacy rights under the U.S. Constitution.